Zinniie/mobile_cv_application/README.md

 # Mobile CV Application

-Welcome to the Mobile CV Application!
+**Task: Mobile CV Application (HNGX Internship Task)**

 This Flutter-based mobile application provides a comprehensive and interactive CV presentation platform, allowing users to view and edit personal and professional details conveniently.
 The app displays essential information like Full name, Slack username, GitHub handle, and a brief personal bio on the initial screen (CV View), providing a well-organized and easily accessible overview of the CV.

 ## Table of Contents